w3f/w3f-education/docs/Substrate/section8/benchmarking.md

 ---
 id: benchmarking
-title: Introduction to benchmarking
+title: Introduction to Benchmarking
-sidebar_label: Introduction to benchmarking
+sidebar_label: Introduction to Benchmarking
-description: A basic introduction to benchmarking in Substrate
+description: A basic introduction to benchmarking in FRAME
 ---

 ## Weights in Substrate